-- Feed themselves
+- · Feed themselves

-- Unwrap food
+- · Unwrap food

-- Undo/open their lunchbox
+- · Undo/open their lunchbox

-- Remove and replace a lid on a drink container
+- · Remove and replace a lid on a drink container

-- Remove and insert a straw in a drink box
+- · Remove and insert a straw in a drink box

-- Drink from a straw
+- · Drink from a straw

-- Get a drink from a school tap
+- · Get a drink from a school tap

-- Peel a piece of fruit
+- · Peel a piece of fruit

-- Pack and unpack their school bag
+- · Pack and unpack their school bag

-- Go to the toilet by themselves, undo and do zips and buttons, tuck in clothing
+- · Go to the toilet by themselves, use zips and buttons, tuck in clothing

-- Flush the toilet
+- · Flush the toilet

-- Use a urinal
+- · Use a urinal

-- Wash their hands
+- · Wash their hands

 - Manage the taps

 While accidents can happen at this age, teachers try to prevent these by regular visits to the toilets during the first few weeks of school.

 A change of clothes for school, placed in the bottom of your child's school bag, is encouraged.

-Dressing
+Dressing: